Medicines and poisons: retailers, wholesalers and manufacturers

 You should renew your licence before the expiry date.

-You can renew for one, two or three years.
-The renewal fee is $121 per year.
+You can renew for 1, 2 or 3 years.
+The renewal fee is $126 per year.

 The nominated person or a person acting on their behalf can supply the substances specified in the certificate of registration to a person who is also authorised to keep and use them.